 books of a lifetime

-Books are high on my mind these days as I complete the research for the 1st edition of my upcoming book, Chocolatour.
+Books are high on my mind these days as I attempt to complete the research for the 2nd volume of my book series, Chocolatour.

 I’ve spent a great deal of time recently thinking about what makes a good/great book and what makes it memorable — the kind of book that can change our lives.
 So for this week’s post, I’d like to talk about books that have had the most significant impact on our lives and separate them into 3 categories: